top of page

 One of the most significant advances made by minorities in the engineering profession has been increased representation.
 According to the National Science Foundation, the number of engineering degrees awarded to underrepresented minorities has increased significantly over the past few decades.
 For example, in 2018, Hispanics accounted for 12.4% of all engineering bachelor’s degrees awarded, up from just 3.6% in 1995.
 Similarly, the number of engineering degrees awarded to African American students has increased from 1.8% in 1995 to 5.2% in 2018.

-These increases in representation are due to various factors, including increased outreach and recruitment efforts aimed at minority communities, the establishment of dedicated scholarship programs for underrepresented students, and the creation of supportive academic and professional networks.
+These increases in representation are attributable to various factors, including expanded outreach and recruitment efforts targeting minority communities, the establishment of dedicated scholarship programs for underrepresented students, and the creation of supportive academic and professional networks.

 Supportive Networks